 Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light. - Joseph Pulitzer

-Sun Peng produced and published a powerful multimedia feature for China Daily about Parents who have lost their only child.
+Sun Peng cohort 13/14 produced and published a powerful multimedia feature for China Daily about Parents who have lost their only child.
 This disadvantaged and marginalized group numbers around one million people.
 Peng’s multimedia project presents the challenges they face, such as finances, physical and mental health care, as well as struggles with government policies.
 These parents talk candidly about their stories and the efforts they’ve made to improve their lives.
 The work, Life After Loss, was submitted as Sun Peng’s final Third Term Project.

-Group Work – this year’s 2016-17 #immjma cohort worked on a ‘live project brief’ for China Daily and Asia News Network during the Term 2, two-week intensive workshop.
+Group works – cohort 2016-17 worked on a ‘live project brief’ for China Daily and Asia News Network during the Term 2, two-week intensive workshop.
 Students were briefed to produce a 6-part video series exploring disability issues in China.
 In teams of three, students covered topics like education, work, discrimination and access through a series of character-driven short videos.
 Student teams worked ‘shoulder to shoulder’ in the field with a selection of freelance and organizational professionals to plan, film and edit.
 Disability is an undercovered topic in Chinese media and we worked together with disability media expert, Cai Cong to ensure best ethical practices on reporting diversity.
 Cai Cong co-authored research in 2013, which revealed that Chinese media reports largely focus health or rehabilitation of people living with disabilities or the help they receive from others, rather than tackle issues about education, employment, and participation.
 Few reports actually featured or represented the voices of people with disabilities themselves.
-Our character lead series is very successful so far with lot’s of engagement and over 20 thousand views on the first upload.
+Our character lead series is very successful so far with lots of engagement and over 20 thousand views on the first upload.

 Cicy Lin published part of her final Term 3 project, The Crane Whisperer of Heilongjiang, with Sixth Tone, a Chinese, English Language cutting-edge new media organization.
 Cicy followed various environmental stories throughout her studies and was headhunted for professional work before she even graduated – largely in part to her quality Term 2 and 3 projects, as well as the fact that she produced socially shareable versions of her projects which were widely published on social media.
 She is currently continuing her love for both the outdoors and filming and working as a producer for environmental mini-documentaries.